 Beyond what the person in the position actually does, list the primary goals and objectives of the position for its overall contribution to the organization.

-For example, a Human Resources Manager might list items such as these:
+Example: A Human Resources Manager might list items such as these:

 - Promote the safety and health of the workforce.